UTXOnly/ROI-DCA-calculator/README.md

 To use this program enter a date into entry field, then an amount to invest.
 Press the calculate ROI button, you are encouraged to try out multiple entries.
 After you have a few entries, press the calculate DCA button to calculate your dollar cost averaging position.
 When you are done, press the export button to export all of your entries into a csv file.

+To run this program you need to install the modules Tkinter, csv, bs4, and requests.

+I plan to continue working on this project, implementing an API or another method to scrape price data.
+I had difficulty finding a free API to use for historical price data.
+I also have teamed up with an adriod developer friend of mine to potentially turn this into an app!